Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.4.3 =
+* Security fix — added a line to the output that secures the target _blank vulnerability.
+Thanks to @dmv912 on the wordpress forums for the call-out!

 = 5.4.2 =
 * Fix — removed a line that was breaking things.